 Yes, we are talking about that London Bridge.
 The bridge was originally built in 1830 over the River Thames in London, but in 1967, American entrepreneur Robert P. McCulloch went on what must a been a pretty expensive European shopping trip.
 McCulloch had the granite exterior disassembled and numbered piece by piece, shipped to the United States, and reassembled in Lake Havasu City, Arizona.
 After importing and assembling the bridge, McCulloch had a channel dredged underneath, causing water to flow, and creating an island to connect the bridge to.
 But… why?

 Well, McCulloch had a problem.
-His planned community of Lake Havasu City had been founded three years ago, and he was having difficulty attracting new residents and businesses.
+His planned community of Lake Havasu City was having difficulty attracting new residents and businesses.
 Hot, arid climates and long distances from other cities made it a very undesirable destination.
 With the addition of the bridge, McCulloch turned the city into a tourist destination and a booming retirement community virtually overnight.